 In the Blood introduced Jefferson Tayte, a professional American genealogist who is sent to England by a wealthy client to track down the truth behind a family mystery.
 Tayte discovers more problems than undecipherable handwriting or misplaced records, he finds an entire legacy founded on deception.
 And, of course, J.T.’s meddling puts him in the middle of a dangerous situation.
 Read my review of In the Blood and my exclusive interview with author Steve Robinson here:

 Within a few months of its release, In the Blood was selected by Amazon UK as one of the “Best Books of 2011” and has gone on to be a ‘Kindle Customer Favourite’ on both sides of the Atlantic.

-J.T.'s adventures continue in To the Grave: A Genealogical Crime Mystery #2 (Jefferson Tayte) , a poignant story of love and family relationships revealed through the narrative set in England of the 1940's and the present day.
+J.T.’s adventures continue in To the Grave (Jefferson Tayte Genealogical Mystery) , a poignant story of love and family relationships revealed through the narrative set in England of the 1940’s and the present day.
 Real-life genealogists challenged with adoption research will recognize some of the problems J.T. encounters as he attempts to reunite his client with his birth mother.

 To the Grave was awarded the Family Tree Magazine ‘Seal of Approval’ in June 2012 and recommended by Goodreads and the Kindle Users Forum.